Reviewing management¶

 You will have the opportunity to:

-Next, configure the grid that the reviewer will use to evaluate the deposits.
-You can create a single grid for all repositories or multiple grids by document type (summary and/or full text) and/or by repository type.
-A grid consists of at least one criterion and each criterion has at least 2 values to choose from 0 to 10. ( see the tutorial )
+You can create a single grid for all submissions or multiple grids by document type (abstract and/or fulltext) and/or submission type.
+A grid consists of a name and as many criteria as necessary (at least one).
+Each criterion has at least 2 values to choose from 0 to 10. ( see the tutorial )

-For each criterion created, you will give it values.
-You can name up to 10 values (e.g. bad, average, good, etc.).
-If, however, you prefer to indicate fewer values, it is recommended that the values be spread over all the notes and not grouped from 0 to 5.
-In this way the score will be calculated on 10.
+If, however, you prefer to indicate fewer values, it is recommended that the values be distributed over all the grades and not grouped from 0 to 5.
+In this way, the calculation of the grade will be done on 10.

 An example of a notation grid: